nehamt98/universityMonopoly/README.md

 # University Monopoly
-**University Monopoly** is a board game similar to Monopoly, designed for the academic community.
-Players move across the board, buy university buildings, collect tuition fees, and manage their credits.
+**University Monopoly** is a strategy board game inspired by the classic Monopoly, where players move across a university campus, purchase buildings, collect tuition fees, and manage their credit balance.
+As players progress, they land on various locations that may grant rewards or trigger special actions.
 This project models the game using SQLite, implementing core game mechanics through a relational database.

 ## Features
 - **Dice Rolling System** – Moves players across the board based on dice rolls.